kathermf/kathermf.github.io/blog.md

 ---

+#### Holiday Season (December 2017)
+Yet again, I've gotten caught up with a lot of stuff this holiday season.
+Shopping for meaningful gifts for friends and family can be a lot harder than it seems.
+Game development is still a bit slow at the moment.
+In addition to the previous games I've talked about, I have begun working on a much simpler 2D game concept that has been bouncing around in my head for quite some time now.
+Thinking of the holidays has reminded me of my siblings and how I always wanted to make local multiplayer games for them.
+I don't think that this particular 2D game would be ready in time for Christmas, but it's a start!
+Anyways, Happy Holidays to you all!
+I hope you have a great time.

+---

 #### Too Many Parties (November 2017)
 November was a very busy month for me... it seems there was at least one party every week.
 As such, there's not much I got done in terms of game development, but there is some progress though.
 One mini project that was supposed to take a few hours over a few days ended up taking a few hours over several weeks (thanks to the aforementioned parties).
 And it's still not finished!
 It was originally supposed to be a Halloween special, but as you can see, that didn't turn out as planned.
 Still, I'm not going to just abandon it - it's good experience!
 Here's a sneak peak and some more assets: